jerrymakesjelly/autoremove-torrents/README.rst

 And then, add a line at the end of the file (please confirm the path of the autoremove-torrents and your program)::

-*/15 * * * * /usr/bin/autoremove-torrents --conf=/home/jerrymakesjelly/autoremove-torrents/config.yml
+*/15 * * * * /usr/bin/autoremove-torrents --conf=/home/jerrymakesjelly/autoremove-torrents/config.yml --log=/home/jerrymakesjelly/autoremove-torrents/logs

 The ``--conf`` indicates the path to the configuration file.
+The ``--log`` argument specifies the path to store the log files (Must be existed).

 Screenshot
 -----------